syncfusion-content/winui-docs/winui/Circular-Charts/Legend.md

 # Legend in WinUI Circular Charts (SfCircularChart)

-[Legend]() provides metadata which helps for identifying corresponding data points in chart.
+The legend contains list of series data points in the chart.
+The information provided in each legend item helps to identify the corresponding data series in the chart.

+The following code example shows how to enable legend in chart.

 {% tabs %}